ankitects/anki-changes/src/known-issues.md

 monitor the clipboard, such as dictionary programs, clipboard managers or clipping tools.
 The toolkit Anki uses can have trouble when such programs are running.

+## Wayland on Linux

+From Anki 2.1.48, you can force Anki to use Wayland by defining ANKI_WAYLAND=1 before starting Anki.
+Wayland may give you better rendering across multiple displays, but it is currently off by default, due to the following issues:

+- On some distros, Windows are rendered without borders.
+- Bringing windows to the front is not possible, so for example, clicking on Add to reveal an existing Add Cards window will not work.

 ## Fcitx on Linux